Price Discrimination with Fairness Constraints

 Date Written: September 24, 2019

-Discriminatory pricing -- offering different prices to different customers -- has become common practice.
-While it allows sellers to increase their profits, it also raises several concerns in terms of fairness.
+Price discrimination strategies, which offer different prices to customers based on differences in their valuations, have become common practice.
+While it allows sellers to increase their profits, it also raises several concerns in terms of fairness, e.g., by charging higher prices (or denying access) to protected minorities in case they have higher (or lower) valuations than the general population.
 This topic has received extensive attention from media, industry, and regulatory agencies.
 In this paper, we consider the problem of setting prices for different groups under fairness constraints.
 We first propose four definitions: fairness in price, demand, consumer surplus, and no-purchase valuation.
-We then analyze the pricing strategy of a profit-maximizing seller and the impact of imposing fairness on the seller's profit, consumer surplus, and social welfare.
-Under linear or exponential demand, we show that imposing a small amount of fairness in price or no-purchase valuation increases social welfare, whereas fairness in demand or surplus reduces social welfare.
-We fully characterize the impact of imposing different types of fairness for linear demand.
-We also discover that imposing too much price fairness may result in a lower social welfare relative to imposing no price fairness.
-Finally, we computationally show that most of our findings continue to hold for three common nonlinear demand models.
+We prove that satisfying more than one of these fairness constraints is impossible even under simple settings.
+We then analyze the pricing strategy of a profitmaximizing seller and the impact of imposing fairness on the seller’s profit, consumer surplus, and social welfare.
+Under a linear demand model, we find that imposing a small amount of price fairness increases social welfare, whereas too much price fairness may result in a lower welfare relative to imposing no fairness.
+On the other hand, imposing fairness in demand or consumer surplus always decreases social welfare.
+Finally, no-purchase valuation fairness always increases social welfare.
+We observe similar patterns under several extensions and for other common demand models numerically.
 Our results and insights provide a first step in understanding the impact of imposing fairness in the context of discriminatory pricing.

 Keywords: pricing, fairness, social welfare